-The Provincial Reproductive Mental Health Program is based at BC Children and Women’s Health Centre and St. Paul’s Hospital in Vancouver, BC.
+The Provincial Reproductive Mental Health Program is based at BC Children and Women’s Hospital in Vancouver.
 We help women and their families dealing with emotional difficulties related to the reproductive cycle.
-Approximately 1 in 12 women will experience mental illness or an emotional disorder related to their reproductive cycle, including depression, panic attacks, obsessive compulsive disorder (OCD), and psychosis.
-Patients need to be a BC resident and a referral from a physician or midwife is necessary to access our clinical services.
+Approximately 1 in 12 women will experience mental illness or an emotional disorder related to their reproductive cycle, including depression, anxiety disorders, bipolar disorder and psychotic disorders.
+Patients need to be a BC resident and a referral from a physician, nurse practitioner or midwife is necessary to access our clinical services.
 Outpatient clinic hours are Monday to Friday from 9 a.m. to 4 p.m.

-We also provide consultations and training to health and community providers across the province.
+We also provide telephone and telehealth consultations and training to health and community providers across the province.
 In addition, we work in collaboration with other service providers to deliver quality care to our patients and their families.

-Our program consists of psychiatrists, nurse clinicians, psychologists, nutritionists and other professionals serving women with psychiatric disorders specifically related to their reproductive cycle:
+Our program consists of psychiatrists, nurse clinician, counsellors, social worker, nutritionist and other professionals serving women with psychiatric disorders specifically related to their reproductive cycle: